coreinfrastructure/best-practices-badge/doc/implementation.md

   $EDITOR db/migrate/*MIGRATION_NAME.rb
 ~~~~

-Your migration file should look something like this
+Your migration file should look something like this if it adds columns
 (where add_column takes the name of the table, the name of the column,
 the type of the column, and then various options):